You’re not broken, and you have all the answers. I’m here to help guide you to them.

 How much does it cost?

-The cost for an Adult Autism Assessment is $600 total; including a written report with recommendations for accommodations.
+The cost for an Adult Autism Assessment is $800 total; including a written report with recommendations for accommodations.
+This can.be paid in 2 increments of $400, or $800 at one time.
+HSA/FSA is accepted.

 The assessment process is comprised of two appointments: